bush

 How much does it cost?

-Our club is a mixture of all age groups and we have many family memberships.
-Orienteering is great family sport as everyone can participate at the one venue.
-Juniors need to be about 8-10 years old to undertake a course by themselves but there is no upper limit and we have had people over 80 years old competing.
+Orienteering attracts a mixture of all age groups and is great family sport as everyone can participate at their own level and at the one venue.
+Juniors generally need to be about 8-10 years old to undertake a course by themselves and there is no upper age limit - we have 80+ year olds regularly competing.
 (Note - for safety at Street Orienteering & BOSS MTBO events children under 15 need to be accompanied by someone older).

-We have many participants that do their course in pairs or as a team.
+We have many participants that do their course in pairs or as a team or family group.
 When you gain more experience you will probably prefer the challenge of navigating and completing the course by yourself.

 How competitive is it?